sacs-epfl/divshare/README.md

    - The DL training is managed through the `async-dp/tutorial` script.
      - It reads configurations from `async-dp/tutorial`.
      - It uses classes stored in `async-dp/src/` to define the DL algorithm and its behavior.
+      - By default, the script `async-dp/tutorial/example_run` launches DivShare.
+To test baselines, modify `eval_file` in the script.

 ---